18 Dec 2025

 Your action recommendations for the office:

-• Establish a basis: Offer water and unsweetened drinks as clear standard options.
+• Establish a basis: Offer water and unsweetened beverages as a clear standard option.

-• Choose sweetness consciously: Help your team reduce the habit of sweet tastes.
+• Choose sweetness consciously: Help your team reduce habituation to the sweet taste.

-• Regulate amount and frequency: Communicate transparently: Sugar-free is not a free pass.
+• Control quantity and frequency: Communicate transparently: sugar-free is not a free pass.

-Conclusion: Only with transparency, conscious handling, and real freedom of choice can sugar consumption be reduced risk-free without forgoing enjoyment.
+Conclusion: Only with transparency, conscious handling, and true choice can sugar consumption be reduced risk-free without sacrificing enjoyment.

-This is how you succeed with the healthy Beverages mix in the office:
+This is how you achieve the healthy beverage mix at the office:

-At Re:Drink, we focus on natural fruit sugar and eliminate sweeteners and flavor enhancers.
+At Re:Drink, we rely on natural fruit sugar and eliminate sweeteners and flavour enhancers.
 We create the opportunity for everyone to decide how much of it goes into the drink.

 🔍 Sources (Endnotes)